-In response to the COVID-19 situation we are working with our partner organisations to review the way we are working in order to be as flexible and adaptive as possible in this fast-paced situation.
+In response to the COVID-19 situation we continue to work with our partner organisations to review the way we operate in order to be as flexible and adaptive as possible in this fast-paced situation.
 Cancer care and services continue to be our top priority.

 We will be working through the formal established processes to issue any cancer specific clinical guidance.
 Our website and social media platforms will be used to provide more general information and messages about the situation and impact on our cancer services.

 We are encouraging everyone to follow national guidance.
 You can access the most up-to-date information from the following sources: Advice for clinicians on the coronavirus is here.
 If you are a member of the public looking for health advice, go to the NHS website.

 Help Us Help You is a national campaign which arised after reports showed referals from cancer symptons had significantly reduced during the COVID-19 Pandemic.
 There is also data to show four in ten people say they do not want to contact their GP because they are worried of being a burden.

 It is important you contact your GP if you have concerns about your health and are worried you are showing signs and symptoms of cancer.

 You should also contact your medical team if you are a cancer patient with an ongoing issue.
 If it is urgent you should call 111 or 999 in an emergency.

 For more information on when to contact your GP and a video from our Clinical Director and Co-Chair please click here.